 Get Known Before the Book Deal, by Writer Mama Christina Katz, offers authors advice on building their platforms.

 Steve Weber‘s Plug Your Book!
 Online Book Marketing for Authors can be downloaded for free from Feedbooks.

 Thriller writer J.A.
 Konrath is giving away The Newbie’s Guide To Publishing Book, his PDF ebook.

-Author, entrepreneur, and speaker Chris Brogan lays out An Author’s Plan for Social Media Efforts.
+Author, entrepreneur, social media expert, and speaker Chris Brogan lays out An Author’s Plan for Social Media Efforts.

 Dan Schawbel lists in Forbes the 5 Reasons why your online presence will replace your résumé in 10 years.

 The folks at Berrett-Koehler Publishers put together a thoughtful tip sheet for authors, Social Networks and Online Affinity Groups, and were nice enough to include a link to Treated & Released.
 Thanks, BK!

 Sheila Clover English, CEO of Circle of Seven Productions, distributes a free ebook called The Book Trailer® Revolution.

 Mary Hershey of Shrinking Violet Promotions presents An Interview with a Real Live Publicist: Random House’s Kathy Dunn.

 Literary agent Andy Ross interviews Mary Bisbee-Beek, Freelance Book Publicist.